 Generally speaking, consumers do find data-driven marketing useful.
 Importantly, it allows them to purchase products and purposes more conveniently.
 However, consumers sometimes feel uncomfortable when targeted with online behavioural advertising (OBA).
 This is where companies collect information from web browsers to make their digital marketing campaigns more relevant to a consumers.

 UK industry body the Advertising Standards Agency (ASA) now regulates OBA.
 The ASA requires online advertisers to make it clear to users that they are collecting and using information for OBA marketing purposes.
 Companies must provide them with an opt out tool.
 These regulations allow consumers some degree of control over how their personal data is used for advertising purposes.

 But with data marketing technologies evolving, it is getting increasingly harder for consumers to hide their personal information online.
 Metro reports that Facebook has now decided to push targeted ads out to everybody online, even if they are not signed up to the social media site.

-At present, Facebook only utilises targeted advertising for its own users.
+Presently, Facebook only utilises targeted advertising for its own users.
 But the company is planning to expand the Facebook Audience Network, which will give developers and publishers the ability to reach more consumers via Facebook advertising.
-As part of these plans, Facebook will start using the ‘like’ buttons and codes on other websites to track peoples’ browsing behaviour.
+Moreover, through these plans, Facebook will use the ‘like’ buttons and codes on other websites, tracking peoples’ browsing behaviour.

 Facebook’s Ads and Business Platform Vice President, Andrew Bosworth said: “Our buttons and plugins send over basic information about users’ browsing sessions.
 For non-Facebook members, previously we didn’t use it.
 Now we’ll use it to better understand how to target those people.”